awsdocs/amazon-chime-administration-guide/doc_source/setup-hardware.md

-# Setting Up the Hardware<a name="setup-hardware"></a>
+# Setting up the hardware<a name="setup-hardware"></a>

 Before you proceed, make sure that you have a physical Ethernet network connection and cables\.
 Confirm that your firewall rules enable your Dolby Voice Room Hardware to connect with Amazon Chime\.
-See [Network Configuration and Bandwidth Requirements](network-config.md) for firewall host, port, and protocol requirements\.
+See [Network configuration and bandwidth requirements](network-config.md) for firewall host, port, and protocol requirements\.

 The Amazon Chime on Dolby Voice Room hardware consists of three components: the hub, conference phone \(with a small screen\), and camera\.
 Follow these steps to connect them together\.